ikjordan/picozx81/README.md

 Press `Escape` to remove the keyboard display.
 The keyboard is also removed if another menu is selected

 If a ZX8x 40 key keyboard is being used and `DoubleShift` is enabled, the menu can be removed by pressing and releasing shift twice and then pressing `0` within one second of releasing shift

+### F6 - Modify
+Allows some values to be modified "on the fly" to see the impact of the changes without having to edit the config files.
+Select the item to modify using the `up` and `down` keys.
+The `7` key also generates `up` and the `6` key also generates `down`.
+Change the value of an item using the `left` and `right` keys.
+The `5` key also generates `left` and the `8` key also generates `right`.

+The changes are *not* written back to the config files, so will be lost when the emulator is rebooted.
+Exit by pressing `Enter` to see the effect of the changes.
+Press `Escape` to exit without changes.

+### F7 - Reboot
+Allows the impact of changes to display resolution and frequency to be seen without editing config files.
+If change are made and the menu is then exited by pressing `Enter` the emulator will reboot and use the new display mode.
+The changes are *not* written back to the main config files, so any changes will be lost of subsequent reboots

 ## Loading and saving options
 The emulator supports the loading  `.p`, `.81`, `.o` and `.80` files from micro SD Card.
 It can save in `.p` and `.o` format.